 Several types of implants are available:

 You can choose dentures or dental bridges.
 However, these restoratives treatments do not stop bone deterioration.
 They may slow the process, but do not stop it.
-Dental implants, once fixed, fuse with the bone.
+Dental implants near you, once fixed, fuse with the bone.
 This not only offers better support but will also stimulate new bone growth.
 Plus, they stop the reabsorption process of the alveolar bone.

 Dental implants procedure need several sessions that are spread over a few months.
 The surgery is done in phases: